The Machine That Outlived Its Mandate

 The academic infrastructure compounds this.
 Women and gender studies departments employed over 2,100 faculty members across American universities as of 2017, with total undergraduate enrollment exceeding 109,000 students.
 That is an enormous professional workforce whose academic legitimacy, grant eligibility, and institutional continuity depends on the ongoing primacy of gender-based female disadvantage as a research and policy category.

-This is not a conspiracy.
-It is institutional logic.
 No department voluntarily funds research that renders its own existence unnecessary.
 No advocacy organization declares victory and dissolves.
 Every bureaucracy’s primary operational drive is self-perpetuation — and the gender advocacy apparatus is no different from any other bureaucracy in this respect.

 The feedback loop it has constructed is elegant in its self-reinforcing design: political events generate institutional growth, institutional growth generates research, research generates statistics, statistics justify legislation, legislation generates government offices, government offices generate grant programs, grant programs generate NGOs, NGOs generate advocacy, advocacy generates political events.
 The loop closes.
 The machine runs.